highcharts/highcharts/docs/chart-and-series-types/pictorial.md

   ]
 ```

-In the case of `normal` stacking, the shape can be not completely filled with data.
-It is possible to set a background shape by enabling [yAxis.stackShadow](https://api.highcharts.com/highcharts/series.pictorial.yAxis.stackShadow) option.
+In the case of `normal` stacking, the shape is sometimes not completely filled with data.
+It is possible to set a background shape by enabling the [yAxis.stackShadow](https://api.highcharts.com/highcharts/series.pictorial.yAxis.stackShadow) option.
 It is fully customizable, so it can be set as a fill [color](https://api.highcharts.com/highcharts/series.pictorial.yAxis.stackShadow.color) or even [border](https://api.highcharts.com/highcharts/series.pictorial.yAxis.stackShadow.borderWidth).

 ```js
   yAxis: {